surplex/repository-template/CONTRIBUTING.md

 To keep our project **consistent** and **clean**, every contributor **MUST** follow the rules and guidelines.

 ### Coding Standards
 The coding standards/conventions are usually defined in the README.md.
-If they do not exist, these fallback rules will be apply:
+If they do not exist, these fallback rules will apply:
 #### Default
 * Comments **MUST** be written in **English**.
 * The names of **structures**, **individual types**, **enums**, **classes**, **methods**, **variables**, **functions**, **properties** and **namespaces** **MUST** be written in **English**.